swcarpentry/DEPRECATED-boot-camps/Python/4_object_orientation.md

      |  guess(self, value)
      |      See if the passed value is equal to the secret

 "GuessGame", defined in this module is a example of a Class.
 Classes are used to package up functions with associated data.
 As you can see in the help(), we can only see the functions defined in the class.
-There are two functions, "__init__", whic is used to construct a new Object of type GuessGame, and "guess" which is used to guess the secret.
+There are two functions, "__init__", which is used to construct a new Object of type GuessGame, and "guess" which is used to guess the secret.
 As you can see, the first argument to each of these functions is "self". "self" is a specialy variable that is used by the Class to gain access to the data hidden within.

 Lets look again at the source for GuessGame (in [guessgame.py](guessgame.py))